PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### 2. Pull, don't push

-_We focus on word of mouth by default._ We believe customers will judge us first and foremost on our product (ie. our app, our website, and our docs).
+_We focus on word of mouth by default._ We believe customers will judge us first and foremost on our product (i.e. our app, our website, and our docs).
 We won’t set ourselves up for long-term success if we push customers into using us.

 If a customer doesn't choose PostHog, that means either: